Scholarships

 Drama

 We welcome and value applications for Drama Scholarships from young actors and theatre technicians with flair and a passion for the stage, especially those who have passed examinations (LAMDA, Trinity etc.) and/or who have extensive experience in productions.
 Applicants will be asked to upload exam certificates, at least one reference, a one-sided A4 page CV listing their experience and achievements in Drama, and a one-minute self-tape where they can explain their passion for Drama, what has inspired them, and why they think a Scholarship will be beneficial to them.
-Those short-listed will be invited to an audition day involving a performed monologue (two for 13+ and 16+) and a group workshop, and further details will be sent to those who are short-listed when they are informed.
+Those short-listed will be invited to an audition day involving a performed monologue (two for 13+ and 16+), ideally from published plays, and a group workshop.
+Further details will be sent to those who are short-listed when they are informed.

 Innovation and Entrepreneurship